dcdpr/btcr-DID-method/README.md

  --config [config_path]     Full pathname to bitcoin.conf (default: <homedir>/.bitcoin/bitcoin.conf)
  --txoIndex [index #]       Index # for XTO within the transaction (default: 0)

-<txid|txref|txref-ext>      input: can be a txid to encode, or a txref or txref-ext to decode
+<txid|txref>                input: can be a txid to encode, or a txref to decode
 ```

 Many of the runtime options for txid2txref are for connecting to